jhong1016/Weather-Dashboard/README.md

 * It specifically grabs the temperature, humidity, wind speed, and UV index.
 * It fetches a 5 day forecast for the searched city.
-* It saves the previous city searches and when clicked on, weather results are retrieved.
+* It saves the previous city searches and when clicked on, weather results are again retrievable.

 There is also a button to clear the search history.